 What is LLP Agreement?
 Contents, Provisions and Concepts

-Limited Liability Partnership is governed by Limited Liability Partnership Act-2008 which came in to force on April 1, 2008.
+Limited Liability Partnership is governed by the Limited Liability Partnership Act, 2008 which came into force on April 1, 2008.
 LLP Act, 2008 constitute 81 Sections and 4 schedules.
 So far LLP Rules 2009 has prescribed many forms to be filed with MCA for a successful LLP agreement.

 Meaning of LLP Agreement and Importance

 LLP Agreement is a written contract between the partners of the LLP or between the LLP and its designated partners.
-It establishes the rights and a duty of the designated partners toward each other as well toward the LLP.
-It is compulsory to execute and file the LLP agreement with MCA within 30 days of the incorporation of LLP.
+It establishes the rights and duties of the designated partners toward each other as well as toward the LLP.
+It’s compulsory to execute and file the LLP agreement with the MCA within 30 days of the incorporation of the LLP.

 The name must end with LLP or Limited Liability Partnership as per the provisions of the LLP Act, 2008.